 For example, Newgrange is a prehistoric monument in County Meath, Ireland, located 8 km (5 mi) west of Drogheda on the north side of the River Boyne.
 It is an exceptionally grand passage tomb built during the Neolithic period, around 3200 BC, making it older than Stonehenge and the Egyptian pyramids.

-Looking back to the start of European art, it often dates back to the 3rd millennium BC and has the art of Ancient Israel and the Ancient Aegean civilizations.
+Looking back to the start of European art history, it often dates back to around the 3rd millennium BC and has the art of Ancient Israel and the Ancient Aegean civilizations.
 Europe had multiple significant cultures prevalent at the time, alongside different forms of art such as carvings, decorated substantial standing stones and artefacts, and more.

 While there exist different types of European art, there are also multiple cultural constructions of European nations that have influenced the cultures of Europe, and the identity one way or another.
 One way in which the cultural identity of Europe has influenced art, is by creating a central concept of the heart of Europe.

 This central identity acts as a source and summary for Cultural Identity and European Integration, and paves the way for a coherent artistic development pattern in Europe.